New Zealand hosts virtual APEC leaders' summit, focusing on pandemic recovery

 But Russia is yet to officially support the U.S. proposal, a source aware of the discussions said, creating an unusual situation for the bloc, which usually agrees hosting venues well in advance.

 Neither country has commented publicly on the proposal.
-The Russian foreign ministry could not immediately be reached, while China's foreign ministry had no immediate comment.
+The Russian foreign ministry could not immediately be reached for comment.

+China's foreign ministry said APEC is an important Asia-Pacific forum for economic cooperation and upholds the principle of reaching consensus through negotiation.

+"China will participate in this process of reaching consensus through negotiation," it said.

 "I'm sure the U.S. and New Zealand would like to resolve this before (the) Leaders' Meeting, but the dispute shouldn't hold up the communiqué, since leaders can always say they look forward to meeting in Thailand next year and leave it at that," said Matthew Goodman, an adviser at the Washington-based think tank Center for Strategic and International Studies (CSIS).

-A Leaders’ Declaration has been issued after every annual APEC leaders’ meeting since the first in 1993, expect in Papua New Guinea in 2018 due to disagreements between U.S. and China.
+A Leaders’ Declaration has been issued after every annual APEC leaders’ meeting since the first in 1993, except in Papua New Guinea in 2018 due to disagreements between the United States and China.

-(Reporting by Praveen Menon in Wellington and David Brunnstrom in Washington; editing by Jane Wardell)
+(Reporting by Praveen Menon in Wellington and David Brunnstrom in Washington; additional reporting by Yew Lun Tian in Beijing; editing by Jane Wardell and Jonathan Oatis)

 ((praveen.menon@thomsonreuters.com; +6448028163; Reuters Messaging: praveen.menon.thomsonreuters.com@reuters.net; Twitter: https://twitter.com/Journopraveen))